 User Radar

 User Radar shows all user profiles that have visited your platform and either (a) their wallet is known by Addressable or (b) they connected to your platform.
-This enables precise retargeting and re-engagement of your most valuable users—those directly interacting with your contracts.
+User Radar enables precise retargeting and re-engagement of your most valuable users.

 Each user profile is enriched by Addressable with both off-chain data captured from your platform (such as country, language, and campaign details) and on-chain data (including top holdings, blockchain type, and wallet age), providing deeper insight into wallet behaviors and characteristics across multiple channels.